Executive Outcomes: Sterling Corporate Services

+Reestablishment

 In November 2020, founder Eeben Barlow stepped down from his position as chairman of STTEP to restart Executive Outcomes.
 He mentioned that part of his company's mission would now be "to expose those media and intelligence whores that thrive on lying for secret payments."
 Barlow claimed that the decision to restart the company came at the request of "some Africa [sic] governments", which he had "little choice but to accept."